shalini222/slackcl333/README.md

 # slackcl333

-# Getting Started with Create React App
+# Getting Started with Slack Clone

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).